© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 East Tilbury Battery is a scheduled monument protected by Historic England under reference 1013880.
 View the official record →

-East Tilbury Battery is a seventeenth-century artillery fortification located on the Thames estuary in Essex.
+East Tilbury Battery is a seventeenth-century coastal fortification constructed to defend the Thames estuary and the approaches to London.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013880.

 East Tilbury Battery is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013880.